iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

           dataCIDR: "10.234.1.0/24" # Replace "10.234.1.0/24" with the actual dataCIDR.
     ```

-    Optional: Locate the field `diskDeploymentMode` and then fill in the cluster deployment mode.
+    Mandatory: Fill in `diskDeploymentMode`.
 The system defaults to `hybridFlash`.
 You can also set it to `allFlash`.

     ```yaml
     diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.
     ```

-    Optional: If you want to specify specific disks on Kubernetes nodes for IOMesh, configure the values of the node label.
+    Optional: If you want to specify specific Kubernetes worker nodes to provide disks, configure the values of the node label.

     ```yaml
     iomesh: